-Barb had known about her sister’s pregnancy and adoption plan and actually had saved letters her sister had written to her during the pregnancy.
+Barb had known about her sister’s pregnancy and adoption plan and had actually saved letters her sister had written to her during the pregnancy.
 Barb was thrilled to hear from The Cradle and was eager to connect with Scott to learn about him and share everything she could with him about her sister and their family, including that he had another sister who his birth mother had raised.

 “It feels good.
 Scary, you know,” Scott says of his reconnection.
 “It’s something I had to do, though.
 A piece of me was missing.”

-Last July, Scott paid a visit to The Cradle during a trip home to spend time with his dad in Joliet.
+In July 2015, Scott paid a visit to The Cradle during a trip home to spend time with his dad in Joliet.
 He told Nina that he planned to get together with his Aunt Barb and cousin Scott the following month in California.

 After the visit, Scott emailed Nina to let her know the meeting went great.
 “It was everything I hoped for,” wrote Scott.
 “It’s a sense of closure, but it’s also opening up new and different avenues.”

 Looking forward, Scott hopes to search for and connect with his birth sister and birth father and deepen his relationship with his birth mother’s family.
-“Contact with my biological family has been lovely,” Scott wrote to Nina in an e-mail.
+“Contact with my biological family has been lovely,” Scott wrote to Nina in an email.
 “Thank you from the bottom of my heart.”
-Barb sent a note of thanks to Nina as well, for “helping to enrich all of our lives.”
+Barb sent a note of thanks to Nina as well for “helping to enrich all of our lives.”